-- (1) If a member of a body corporate is not of full age and capacity, or the member is, for some other reason, unable to exercise a right to vote, the voting rights of the member may be exercised by - (a) a guardian; or - (b) a person who is authorised to administer the member's property; or - (c) a person appointed to exercise the relevant voting rights by the Guardianship and Administration Board under the Guardianship and Administration Act 1995.
+- If a member of a body corporate is not of full age and capacity, or the member is, for some other reason, unable to exercise a right to vote, the voting rights of the member may be exercised by - - (a) a guardian; or - (b) a person who is authorised to administer the member's property; or - (c) a person appointed to exercise the relevant voting rights by the Tribunal. - (2) An application for an appointment under subsection (1)(c) may be made by - (a) the body corporate; or

-- (2) An application for an appointment under subsection (1)(c) may be made by - (a) the body corporate; or - (b) any other person who has, in the Guardianship and Administration Board's opinion, a proper interest in the matter.
+(b) any other person who has, in the Tribunal's opinion, a proper interest in the matter.